Pickleball players in apparel

 What has fueled pickleball's explosive growth in recent years?

 Pickleball's accessibility, social nature, and ease of learning have contributed significantly to its popularity surge.
 The sport's appeal spans generations, with an estimated 48.3 million players in the United States in 2023, making it the fastest-growing sport in the country.
 Its low-impact nature and quick learning curve have attracted players of all ages and fitness levels.
+From community centers to repurposed tennis courts, pickleball has become a simple, low-barrier way for people to unite for a session, meet new playing partners, and stay active without needing a long athletic background.

 How has pickleball's demographic expanded over time?